ALMA-DEV914/Generates-Readme-File/GenerateReadMes\ReadMe.md

     ## Installation
     npm init -y
     ## Usage
-    It helps you write Readme file faster for your projects
+    It is an appliaction that creates a professional Readme file for your project
     ## License
    GNU GENERAL PUBLIC LICENSE
 Version 3, 29 June 2007